BoMarconiHenriksen/Anki_Exam_Prep_Datamatiker/README.md

 3. Go to File.
 Choose CrowAnki: Import from disk and choose the folder with the deck you want.

 # Export a deck to your git repository
+If you make new cards on several decks it's not possible to export all the decks the same time.
+You have to export each deck.
 1. Go to File.
 Choose Export.
 2. Export format should be: CrowdAnki Json representation.
 3. Choose the deck you want to export.